This content is for members only, please login.

 TL:DR

-Spelegyca is more hazardous than most:
+Spelegyca is more hazardous than other solutions:

 TL:DR